History: The 1968 Layang-Layang Collision

 The accident report was eventually submitted to the Minister of Transport by the Federal Court Deputy Registrar, Abdul Hamid Tan Sri Azmi, on 6 September 1968.

-The accident was ultimately found to be the result of a sequence of errors and negligence by the driver of both trains, the assistant of 15dn, as well as the guard of 88dn and Layang-Layang station master – though that of the last was cited as contributory rather than directly causing the accident.
+The accident was ultimately found to be the result of a sequence of errors and negligence by the driver of both trains (Ajaib for probably passing the down outer home at danger, and Sain for passing the Shunt Limit as indicated by the board), the assistant of 15dn, as well as the guard of 88dn and Layang-Layang station master – though that of the last was cited as contributory rather than directly causing the accident.
 The conclusion was that the driver of 15dn had passed the down outer home signal at danger, directly causing the accident – though why an experienced driver would do so will never be answered as both he and his assistant perished in the accident.

 This article originally appeared as a thread on our twitter account on 23 April 2024, with some modifications.